Personality psychology

 "Personality" is a dynamic and organized set of characteristics possessed by an individual that uniquely influences their environment, cognition, emotions, motivations, and behaviors in various situations.
 The word personality originates from the Latin persona, which means "mask".

 Personality also pertains to the pattern of thoughts, feelings, social adjustments, and behaviors persistently exhibited over time that strongly influences one's expectations, self-perceptions, values, and attitudes.
+Environmental and situational effects on behaviour are influenced by psychological mechanisms within a person.
 Personality also predicts human reactions to other people, problems, and stress.
 Gordon Allport (1937) described two major ways to study personality: the nomothetic and the idiographic.
 Nomothetic psychology seeks general laws that can be applied to many different people, such as the principle of self-actualization or the trait of extraversion.
 Idiographic psychology is an attempt to understand the unique aspects of a particular individual.

 The study of personality has a broad and varied history in psychology, with an abundance of theoretical traditions.
 The major theories include dispositional (trait) perspective, psychodynamic, humanistic, biological, behaviorist, evolutionary, and social learning perspective.
 Many researchers and psychologists do not explicitly identify themselves with a certain perspective and instead take an eclectic approach.
-Research in this area is empirically driven – such as dimensional models, based on multivariate statistics such as factor analysis – or emphasizes theory development, such as that of the psychodynamic theory.
+Research in this area is empirically driven – such as dimensional models, based on multivariate statistics like factor analysis – or emphasizes theory development, such as that of the psychodynamic theory.
 There is also a substantial emphasis on the applied field of personality testing.
-In psychological education and training, the study of the nature of personality and its psychological development is usually reviewed as a prerequisite to courses in abnormal psychology or clinical psychology.